Resnik, Belgrade: History

-Resnik was a separate village and had its own municipality from 1832 until the 1959/1960 administrative reform, when became part of the Čukarica municipality.
+Resnik was a separate village and had its own municipality from 1832 until the 1959/1960 administrative reform, when it became part of the Čukarica municipality.
 In 1972, it lost a separate settlement status and became part of the Belgrade urban proper.
 When municipality of Rakovica was reconstructed in 1974 from part of Čukarica, Resnik became part of it.
 It continued to be the seat of the local community, a sub-municipal administrative unit.
 By the 1981 census it was divided in two (Resnik and Avala Grad) and in 2010 two new local communities were created: Železnička Stanica Resnik and Sunčani Breg.

+In 1942, in the Zelenjaka ravine, the occupational German forces executed over 100 people and kidnapped 29 Romanies which then disappeared.
+In 1944, almost all young males were sent to the Syrmian Front by the Partisans, the majority of whom were killed in action.

+Until 1948, the train (ćira, the steam locomotive) was the only transportation connection with Belgrade.
+The first public bus transportation line to Belgrade was introduced in 1957.
+In this period the waterworks grid was built, and electricity was introduced.
+Cultural Center was opened in 1969.
+Football club "Pobeda" was founded in 1937, becoming FK Resnik in 1956.

 When the neighboring Kijevo lost its separate settlement status in 1959, the majority of its area was attached to the village of Kneževac, but one small part became a cadastral part of Resnik.

+On 4 January 1964 there was a rail accident in the Jajinci railway station, which is located in the northeastern section of Resnik, rather than in the neighborhood of Jajinci itself.
+A local passenger train hit the parked express train, killing 66 people.

-From the 1970s, local entrepreneurs attempted to turn Resnik into the nightlife attraction.
+Based on the existing nightlife in Resnik, which included kafanas like "Tasina Kafana", "Šumadinac", "Kod Mitra" and "Bosna i Srbija", shortened to "BIS", from the 1970s local entrepreneurs attempted to turn Resnik into the nightlife attraction.
 In the 1970s, a club "Resnik" was opened in the former adult movie theater which was closed by the authorities.
 In the 1980s, a club "Cvetni Breg" was also opened.
-Though gaining some prominence, the move ultimately failed as the venues, being distant from downtown, weren't much attended.
+Though initially gaining some prominence, (visitors like actors, diplomats, Belgrade's mayor Branko Pešić) the idea ultimately failed as the venues, being distant from downtown, weren't much attended.